 - Are far away from water sources, such as pipes or aquariums

-Generally speaking, there's rarely need for more than one business SSID and one guest\visitor SSID.
-Past that point, simple user permission settings can be used to segregate departments, if you need that sort of security.
+Generally, there's rarely a need for over one business SSID and one guest/visitor SSID.
+Past that point, simple user permission settings can segregate departments if you need that sort of security.

 There are two basic truths to WiFi implementation:

 - APs will never achieve the maximum specs claimed on the box.